Review of Always Coming Home (1985)

 The stability of the Kesh seems implausible because of this rejection of Plato’s controls and of Enlightenment ideals.
-For example, they are so intellectually incurious that they have no explanation whatsoever for their own incest taboo: “neither religious, nor genetic, nor social, nor ethical” (page 427).
+For example, the Kesh are so intellectually incurious that they have no explanation whatsoever for their own incest taboo: “neither religious, nor genetic, nor social, nor ethical” (page 427).
 It is as if they have never wondered about it, despite the prevalence of incest in their fiction.
 There is no mention of what benefits the Kesh derive from considering the members of their House (20% of people without blood ties) kin for the purpose of incest.
 If the reason is a safe space in the heyima, it is as if they have forgotten it.
 Kesh theories of the soul are “imperturbably self-contradictory” and incoherent by choice (page 89), as if there is no investigation, no drive toward reliable knowledge or maintainable, parsimonious theory even for the purpose of sustainability.

 The Kesh reject the distinction between human and natural history, as well as the distinction between objective and subjective fact and perception (page 153), including the subject-object distinction in study (page 274, footnote).
 This aspect of their culture appears to be inspired by academic postmodernist fads, rather than ecstatic mysticism where the subject-object distinction is dissolved only in a state of trance.
 While some aspects of Kesh society clearly follow an artificial, tabular pattern, they regard listing and charting as childish, even risky, believing that it locks the information (page 44).
 That attitude may be common in illiterate societies, but even the ancient Sumerians had tables.
 A fear of tables is not going to preserve awareness of invisible, counter-intuitive ecological relationships.
 It will, however, produce the people’s generalized technophobia.
 Their technicians, the millers, are permanent outsiders as a result.
 I was greatly amused by the romance narrative of “The Miller” (page 97f.), where such a bad-boy engineer commits both incest and suicide in a pastiche of the Gothic tradition.